ArduPilot/MethodicConfigurator/BLOG.md

 Follow [ArduCopter's baro compensation Wiki](https://ardupilot.org/copter/docs/airspeed-estimation.html#barometer-position-error-compensation) and/or use the [Lua script provided by Yuri in the forum](https://discuss.ardupilot.org/t/scripting-copter-wind-estimation-baro-compensation-tuning/98470/).

-Download the [39_barometer_compensation.param parameter file](diatone_taycan_mxc/params/39_barometer_compensation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [39_barometer_compensation.param parameter file](diatone_taycan_mxc/params/39_barometer_compensation.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Uploadd Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Now do the flight to collect the data and analyze the logs to see if the barometer is correctly compensated and insensitive to wind.